veyndor1/darica-eyetracking/README.md

 ## What is this?

-Darica Eye Tracking tracks your eye movements with a webcam and moves the mouse cursor accordingly.
+Eye Tracking tracks your eye movements with a webcam and moves the mouse cursor accordingly.
 Double-blink to click, or open the scan keyboard and type letter by letter using blinks.
 A webcam and Python are the only requirements.

 Dedicated eye trackers cost a lot, and most people with physical disabilities can't easily get one.
 I wanted to see how far you could get with a regular webcam, and this is what came out of that.